-Pune, derived from the word Punyanagari – or City of Virtue, is often referred to as the “Oxford of the East”.
-Students from all over the world come here to study in its world class educational institutions.
+The second largest city in the state of Maharashtra, Pune, located 118 km from Mumbai at the convergence of two rivers (Mula and Mutha), is known as the cultural capital of the state.
+Retaining its historic past despite embracing modernity post the 1990′s, the city is often referred to as the Oxford of the East with students flocking here from all parts of the world to enroll in its brilliant educational institutions.
 Institutions like the Armed Forces Medical College, Film and Television Institute of India, Symbiosis Educational Society and National Defence Academy have earned international fame in their respective fields.

-Special foods like Soonth Panak, Puran Poli, Coconut Potali, Karanji and Chakli are the favourite of the Maharashtrians during festivals and family occasions.
+Special foods like Soonth Panak, Puran Poli, Coconut Potali, Karanji and Chakli are favourites of Maharashtrians during festivals and family occasions.
 Mastani, a thick milkshake with dry fruits, and Modak are a speciality of the city.

 The average minimum and maximum temperature of Pune is as given below.
 The best time to visit Pune is also specified.